Want to secure Facebook account? Facebook is the top social network in the world now, where most of us have at least an account associated with it.

 The key here is to have a long and complicated password where complexity is the combination of lower case, upper case, numeric and special characters like symbols.

 4. One Time Password in login approval

-One Time Password is a two factor authentication method where you can enable all logins from unknown devices to use One Time Password to ensure that only you can login from an unknown device.
+One Time Password is a two-step verification method where you can enable all logins from unknown devices to use One Time Password to ensure that only you can log in from an unknown device.
 By making use of this, there are only two ways for the hacker to use your Facebook identity.
-One is to steal your recognized device which is your computer or smart phone.
+One is to steal your recognized device which is your computer or smartphone.
 The other way is to steal your mobile phone to get the one time password.